kainjow/Glypha/README.md

 ### TODO

-* Application high resolution icon
+* App icon
+* Use Metal on macOS?
+SpriteKit?

 ### Links